What's on this page

-Launching on Monday 16 May, and running until 11 July, is the fourth public consultation on proposals to best manage and mitigate the scheme’s impacts as part of an Environmental Impact Assessment (EIA).
+Launching on Monday 16 May, and running until 11 July, this is the fourth public consultation on proposals to best manage and mitigate the scheme’s impacts as part of an Environmental Impact Assessment (EIA).

 An EIA is required as part of a portfolio of evidence submitted to the Department for Transport in the application to build a scheme.
 It includes information from surveys looking at ecology, landscape, and cultural heritage, along with feedback from stakeholders - all of which will be published online.